Pawl-Patrol/GitHub-AI-Tracker/README.md

 # GitHub AI Tracker

-This script will track the amount of repositories involving AI currently (daily) trending.
+This script will track the amount of repositories, involving AI, currently (daily) trending.
 Ironically, it uses AI to do so.

 # Example